xiuxian123/loyals/projects/loyal_devise/README.md

 http://rubydoc.info/github/plataformatec/devise/master/frames

-If you need to use Devise with previous versions of Rails, you can always run "gem server" from the command line after you install the gem to access the old documentation.
+If you need to use Devise with Rails 2.3, you can always run "gem server" from the command line after you install the gem to access the old documentation.

 ### Example applications